 We are also using our online Waste Tracking platform to help businesses track the uptake in take back across their business.
 The system allows us to collate all the collection and weight data in one place and then break the data down to compare uptake; however, the customer wants to see it so via region or store size, for example.

-We’re hosting one final webinar around these changes in early December and you can sign up to this here .
+You’ll be able to find webinar recordings with more information in the members area, alternatively contact us to be sent a copy.
 We’ll go through the requirements in detail and also touch on the further support Valpak can offer in terms of the waste management solution.

 If you would like any help or to discuss any of the above further please contact us at [email protected]